acuminous/knuff/README.md

   # Optional.
 Must be unique.
 Generated from the title if omitted
   # Used to avoid creating multiple open issues for the same reminder
-- id: 'update-contentful-api-key'
+- id: 'update-cms-api-key'

   # Optional.
 Potentially useful for understanding the reminder's background
   description: |
-    The Contentful API key expires yearly.
-See https://github.com/acuminous/foo/blog/master/README.md#api-key for more details
+    The CMS API key expires on the 1st August 2025

   # Required.
 This will be the title of the reminder
-  title: 'Update Contenful API Key'
+  title: 'Update CMS API Key'

   # Required.
 This will be the body of the reminder
   body: |
-    The Contentful API Key expires on the 14th of July 2025.
+    The CMS API key expires on the 1st August 2025.
-    - [ ] Regenerate the Contentful API Key
+    - [ ] Regenerate the API Key
     - [ ] Update AWS Secrets Manager
     - [ ] Redeploy the website
     - [ ] Update the reminder for next year

   # Optional.
 Knuff will append the reminder id to the reminder labels and use it prevent creating duplicates
   labels:
-    - 'Reminder'
+    - 'reminder'
-    - 'Critical'
+    - 'critical'

   # Required.
 Supports a single string or list of strings
   # See https://datatracker.ietf.org/doc/html/rfc5545 and https://www.npmjs.com/package/rrule